sattyamjjain/pyAGI/README.md

 # pyAGI
-**pyAGI** is a Python package designed to create an autonomous agent for your Python application.
-It interfaces with OpenAI models and uses a chain of prompts to guide the AI in generating a variety of content, including application descriptions, architecture outlines, user experience flows, and even example code.
-This is accomplished using the langchain framework for creating chains of language models.
+**pyAGI** is a Python package that functions as an autonomous agent for your Python application.
+By interfacing with OpenAI models, it utilizes a sequence of prompts to instruct the AI in generating various outputs such as application descriptions, architecture outlines, user experience flows, and even code samples.
+All these are achieved using the **langchain** framework to construct chains of language models.

 ## Features
 1. Supports several OpenAI models, including a range of GPT-3 and Davinci models.
 2. Provides functionality for generating:

-## Application descriptions
+   1. Application descriptions
       1. Software architecture outlines
       2. User experience flows
       3. Code flow descriptions
       4. Coding steps
       5. Application code

+## Setup
+To use pyAGI, you need to have an [OpenAI account](https://www.openai.com/) and obtain your API key.
+Once you have your OpenAI API key, set it as an environment variable OPENAI_API_KEY in your system.

+`export OPENAI_API_KEY='your-api-key-here'`

 ## Installation

-To install pyAGI (https://pypi.org/project/pyAGI/), use pip:
+To install pyAGI, use pip:

 `pip install pyAGI`

+The package is available at PyPI pyAGI (https://pypi.org/project/pyAGI/).

 ## Usage
 After installing, you can use pyAGI to generate content for your application as follows: